mouseless/baked/unreleased.md

 ## Improvements

-- `DomainLayer` now outputs attribute metadata files for each specified type in domain model
+- `DomainLayer` can now output attribute metadata export files for each specified attribute type combination in domain model